 For public works, prevailing wages will be required.
 “Public work” refers to any construction, reconstruction, demolition, alteration, or maintenance work done on any property or premise.
 Contracts that are awarded directly by the government have to have a value of $15,444 or more to be covered by the New Jersey Prevailing Wage Act.

 Prevailing wages will also be required if the public body owns the property, or when the project involves a partnership such as the New Jersey Economic Development Authority, the NJ Housing and Mortgage Finance Agency, or the New Jersey Educational Facilities Authority.

 Contact FiberTechs for Government Fiber Optics Services

 FiberTechs is your first call partner for quality, reliable services.
-We are proud to serve customers in New Jersey, New York, and the surrounding area including Maryland, Delaware, Pennsylvania, and Virginia.
+We are proud to serve customers in Texas, Florida, and beyond.
 Contact us today to discuss your government fiber optic needs!